IBM/nz-lab/docs/nz-10-Stored-Proc.md

 	compiled when they are first executed not when they are created, therefore errors in the code can only be seen during execution.

-11. Exit the nzsql console by executing the \\q command.
+11. Exit the nzsql console by executing the `\q` command:

 	=== "Input"
 		```
 		\q
 		```

-12. Edit the `addCustomer.sql` file with vi with the following command
+12. Edit the `addCustomer.sql` file with vi with the following command:

 	=== "Input"
 		```